LDSBlogs.com (this website) is looking for enthusiastic, dedicated, and passionate volunteer bloggers.

 - LDS Married Men (By a man—we have a woman writing for wives currently).

-- Happy Marriages–aimed at non-LDS men and women but helping them learn to carry out happy marriages.
-Periodic articles about what Mormons believe about marriage can be placed among the regular how-tos.
+- Happy Marriages—aimed at men and women who are not members of The Church of Jesus Christ of Latter-day Saints, but helping them learn to carry out happy marriages.
+Periodic articles about what Latter-day Saints believe about marriage can be placed among the regular how-to articles.

-- Mostly for Mormons: What it means to be a Mormon past and present.
-A nice variety of articles on culture, doctrine, and living the Mormon life.
+- Mostly for Saints: What it means to be a Latter-day Saint past and present.
+A nice variety of articles on culture, doctrine, and living a gospel-centered life.

 Terrie Lynn Bittner